Miro allows for granular permission settings to be configured on both a company and team basis.

 Restricting Allowed Domains

 You have the option to restrict the sharing of boards to specific domains.
 To turn this on, go to Company Settings > Security > Sharing policy and toggle on the Restrict allowed domains option.
-Add the list of trusted domains used within your Enterprise account.
+Add the list of trusted domains used within your Enterprise subscription.